-In a federal court case, the employee was an independent insurance agent for employer.
-He claimed he was wrongfully terminated and entitled to damages under federal law after the company searched its main file server and learned that employee’s e-mail showed improper behavior such as criticizing the company and revealing company secrets to competitors.
-The particular law in question prohibits the intentional or willful interception, disclosure or use of a person’s wire, oral or electronic communication, including the monitoring of employee phone calls, voice mails, and e-mails but only at the time those communications are made.
-The Court ruled that while Federal law prohibits interceptions, the employer did not intercept them at the time they were made and as such, the employer did not violate the law and the employee’s claims were dismissed.
+In a federal court case, the employee was an independent insurance agent for the employer.
+He claimed he was wrongfully terminated and entitled to damages under federal law after the company searched its main file server and learned that the employee’s e-mail showed improper behavior such as criticizing the company and revealing company secrets to competitors.
+The particular law in question prohibits the intentional or willful interception, disclosure, or use of a person’s wire, oral or electronic communication, including the monitoring of employee phone calls, voice mails, and e-mails but only at the time, those communications are made.
+The Court ruled that while federal law prohibits interceptions, the employer did not intercept them at the time they were made and as such, the employer did not violate the law and the employee’s claims were dismissed.

 While there was a timing issue in the above case which fortunately protected the employer.
 The federal law does provide absolute protection when one of the parties to the communication gives consent to the interception and/or monitoring.
-Pennsylvania has a similar law which more or less mirrors the federal law, except that the consent provision is stricter.
-Pennsylvania law requires consent of all of the parties to a communication before that communication can be intercepted and/or monitored.
+Pennsylvania has a similar law that more or less mirrors the federal law, except that the consent provision is stricter.
+Pennsylvania law requires the consent of all of the parties to communication before that communication can be intercepted and/or monitored.

 Notwithstanding the above law, Pennsylvania courts have recognized some employer rights.
 In one action, an employee filed suit for invasion of privacy after he was fired for making inappropriate comments using the employer’s e-mail system.
-Although the employer assured the employee that all emails were confidential and would not be used as a reason to fire someone, employer did review employee’s emails a fired him based on their content.
-Employee argued that his termination was improper because it was based on an invasion of his privacy.
+Although the employer assured the employee that all emails were confidential and would not be used as a reason to fire someone, the employer did review the employee’s emails a fired him based on their content.
+The employee argued that his termination was improper because it was based on an invasion of his privacy.
 The court ruled that there is no reasonable expectation of privacy where the employee transmitted e-mails to his supervisor using the company e-mail system regardless of any statements that the emails were confidential and would not be intercepted.
 The court also stated that even if there was a reasonable expectation of privacy, the employer’s interception did not overstep the line and the lawsuit was dismissed.

 Practically speaking, a detailed comprehensive and clear e-mail policy is the best way for an employer to limit potential legal liability while protecting legitimate business interests in e-mail monitoring.
 An adequate e-mail usage policy must inform employees that all e-mail is subject to monitoring.
 The policy must be in writing and fully explained to all employees.
 Employees should sign these policies indicating that they understand and consent to all measures contained in the writing.
 The policy should also clearly explain that the company e-mail system is the property of the company and is intended for business purposes.
-It should state the company reserves the right to monitor the use of e-mail at its discretion in order to insure against misuse.
+It should state the company reserves the right to monitor the use of e-mail at its discretion in order to ensure against misuse.
 Finally, the policy should make clear that employees have no expectation of privacy in any matter contained in an e-mail sent or received, even if deleted, over the employer’s system.

 Attorney-Client Privilege Issues